-The Mailman School of Public Health Financial Aid Office is dedicated to identifying the best resources of financial support for our students.
-Financial aid packages may consist of a combination of institutional funds, loans, and student employment opportunities.
+The Financial Aid Office is dedicated to identifying the best sources of financial support for Mailman School students.
+Financial aid packages can include a combination of institutional funds, loans, and student employment opportunities.

 Develop a Budget